Degree Entrance Scholarship Available

 Degree Completion allows you to apply your diploma credits toward a Sheridan degree.
 You’ll get significant credit for the courses you completed in your diploma, which means you can complete your degree and advance your career sooner.

-To apply for Degree Completion, visit ontariocolleges.ca and submit an application using the appropriate program code (see charts below).
+Apply through ontariocolleges.ca: If you're new to Sheridan, you'll need to apply through ontariocolleges.ca.
+To apply as a Degree Completion student, submit an application using the appropriate program code (see charts below).

 ADMISSION REQUIREMENTS | PROGRAM START |